PhoenixofGame/PhoenixofGame/README.md

 ## 🚀 Projects

 ### 🔥 FireClient / SAC (Private Build Only)
-A custom Sea of Thieves client built with a focus on performance and a clean user experience.
+A custom Sea of Thieves LAUNCH client (its not a Cheat) built with a focus on performance and a clean user experience.
 FireClient is an easy-to-use QoL launcher where you can automate many things — from switching accounts to changing your screen resolution with just the press of a button.